AnThienNguyen/netflix-clone/README.md

 # Netflix Clone

-This is a Netflix clone built with React.
+This Netflix inspired clone is built with React and Firebase.
 It uses the TMDB API to pull information about current movies in multiple genres.
 The movie-trailer package is used to search for trailers on youtube.

 Checkout the [Live Demo](https://netflix-clone-an.web.app/)